openeew/openeew.com/docs/build-app.md

 title: Build an EEW app
 sidebar_label: Build an EEW app
 ---
+👉🏼 Please also refer to the accompanying [Github Repository](https://github.com/grillo/openeew-app-reactnative).

 For this example, we will create  earthquake early-warning (EEW) app using React Native.
-You can find [the source code here](https://github.com/grillo/openeew-app-reactnative).

 The app receives FCM push notifications, and visualizes historic earthquakes from a Firebase realtime database.